Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/introduction.rst

       The falloff results in a cone-shaped force field.
 Additional options are the same as those of *Tube* options.

 Z Direction
-   The falloff can be set to apply only in the direction of the positive Z axis, negative Z axis, or both.
+   The force can be set to apply only in the direction of the positive Z axis, negative Z axis, or both.
-Power (Power)
+Power
    How the power of the force field changes with the distance from the force field.
-   If *r* is the distance from the center of the object, the force changes with 1/ *r*\ :sup:`power`.
+   If *r* is the distance from the center of the object, the force changes with 1/*r*\ :sup:`power`.
-   A falloff of 2 changes the force field with 1/ *r*\ :sup:`2`, which is the falloff of gravitational pull.
+   A falloff of 2 changes the force field with 1/*r*\ :sup:`2`, which is the falloff of gravitational pull.
 Max Distance
    Makes the force field affect other objects only within a specified maximum radius (shown by an additional circle around the object).